francesmx/CV/README.md

 # Frances Maxwell
 ###User Experience Researcher, Architect & Strategist with Full Stack Development Skills

 One of the most enthusiastic people you're likely to meet.
-I've been in love with the internet since 1997, and I have fifteen years' digital experience across a range of sectors.
+I've been in love with the internet since 1997, and I have fifteen years' digital experience across a load of sectors.

 ## Things I can do:
 * Carry out research to **understand customer needs** and pain points
 * Generate a volume of **creative ideas** to solve problems, and **prioritise** them, balancing effort and value
 * **Bring concepts to life** quickly, from sketches, wireframes and interactive prototypes, to full-blown working apps
-* **Make content easy to find and understand**, at both page and structural level
+* **Make content easy to find and understand**, at both a page and a structural level
 * **Test and iterate concepts** with the market, using lean / agile techniques
 * **Coach teams** in user experience, lean, and agile techniques
 * **Persevere** in challenging situations